Learn how to avoid sibling rivalry with these 16 secrets of raising best friends.

 Teach them to forgive.

 And after a sincere apology has been given, “That’s okay, sissy.
+I forgive you.
 I love you!”
 Hug.
 Then life goes on.
 We don’t keep talking about it.

 Teach them to be includers.